Table of Contents

 For example, if your domain is example.com, and you want it to point to a host name like

-myapp.herokuapp.com, then you cannot use a CNAME record, but you can use an ALIAS record.
-The ALIAS record will automatically resolve your domain to one or more A records at resolution time and thus resolvers see your domain simply as if it had A records.
+myapp.herokuapp.com, you can’t use a CNAME record, but you can use an ALIAS record.
+The ALIAS record will automatically resolve your domain to one or more A records at resolution time, and resolvers see your domain simply as if it had A records.

 How ALIAS records work

-If the resolution succeeds then the handler extracts the A and AAAA records and returns them to the erl-dns server process, which then goes on its merry way.
-It also sticks the result in an in-memory cache (you’ll see why in a second).
+If the resolution succeeds, the handler extracts the A and AAAA records and returns them to the erl-dns server process, which then goes on its way.
+It also sticks the result in an in-memory cache.

 If the resolution fails, for example due to a timeout, then the cached response is returned, if one exists.
-We have the request timeout set quite low (500 milliseconds) and we may even move it lower in the future.
-If there is no response in the cache then the request is retried again, up to a maximum number of retries.
-If the request ultimately fails then we return an empty result set.
+We have the request timeout set quite low (500 milliseconds), and we may move it lower in the future.
+If there’s no response in the cache, the request is retried again, up to the maximum number of retries.
+If the request ultimately fails, we return an empty result set.

-To support secondary DNS servers, especially ones that connect to us and pull zones using AXFR, we must resolve the ALIAS in a different way.
-Currently we resolve it as part of the secondary DNS setup process initially and then run a scheduled job to update the ALIAS record at secondary name servers by resolving them again, removing the old records and writing the new records to our zone transfer database, and then finally sending a NOTIFY message to the appropriate secondary name servers, letting it know a change has been made.
+To support secondary DNS servers, especially ones that connect to us and pull zones using AXFR, we must resolve the ALIAS differently.
+Currently we resolve it as part of the secondary DNS setup process, then run a scheduled job to update the ALIAS record at secondary name servers by resolving them again, removing the old records, and writing the new records to our zone transfer database.
+We then send a NOTIFY message to the appropriate secondary name servers, letting it know a change has been made.

-When creating an ALIAS record you will notice than additional TXT field is created, this field is optional and it can be used for debugging purposes.
+When creating an ALIAS record you’ll notice an additional TXT field is created.
+This field is optional and can be used for debugging.